 Liquidity risk is the possibility that investments cannot be sold or disposed of in current market conditions in seven calendar days or less without the sale or disposition significantly changing the market value of the investment.
 Illiquid investments may trade at a discount from comparable, more liquid investments, and may be subject to wide fluctuations in market value.
 A fund also may not be able to dispose of illiquid investments at a favorable time or price during periods of infrequent trading of an illiquid investment.

-How the Funds strive to manage it: Each Fund may invest up to 15% of its respective net assets in illiquid investments.
+How the Fund strives to manage it: The Fund limits its exposure to illiquid investments to no more than 15% of its net assets.